solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/nested/content.md

 <div id="relative-demo"></div>

-Using relative links instead of absolute ones is usually a good practice.
+Using relative links instead of absolute ones is a good practice.
 It makes refactoring easier when the project grows.

 > Relative paths don't make sense in case of the `route()` function, it always routes from the root level.